The official blog of the Lung Institute.

 Once you have decided what to make, plan to cook at the time of day that you have the most energy.
 Make it social – invite friends or family to join you.
 When you plan ahead and focus on your strengths, meal prep can help set you up for success with COPD.

-If you or a loved one suffers from COPD, stem cell therapy may help to improve your quality of life and make daily tasks like meal prep easier.
-If you would like more information on stem cell therapy, contact us today to speak with a patient coordinator.
+If you or a loved one suffers from COPD, cellular therapy may help to improve your quality of life and make daily tasks like meal prep easier.
+If you would like more information on cellular therapy, contact us today to speak with a patient coordinator.